flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-07-31-Idle-Breakout.md

 My main gripe with this game is, unlike Pachinkremental, there is no end.
 You can keep starting over with higher multipliers using the prestige mechanic, but progression naturally slows down after a while and you end the game once the dopamine drip doesn’t hit your personal threshold, so you always leave on a mildly sour note.

-All these paragraphs say, it’s another idle game.
+All these paragraphs just to say, it’s another idle game.
 It’s flashy and eventually devolves into madness, which is what we’re looking for.

 I played it in the background my whole work day, so I’m willing to consider it a success.